dr-jam/ObserverExercise/README.md

 ### Assets and Scripts

-**Prefabs/AniMini** is the prefab that will used to instantiate Pikminis.
-There is an alternate meeple-themed prefab named **Mini** that you can explore as well.
+* **Prefabs/AniMini** is the prefab that will used to instantiate Pikminis.
+There is an alternate meeple-themed prefab named * **Mini** that you can explore as well.

 The following are the scripts involved in this project:
+* **ButtonManager.cs** is a utility script that holds properites and methods that are used for responding to button pressed in the user interface.
+* **ColorBind.cs** holds the unique colors for *Group1*, *Group2*, and *Group3* of Pikminis.
+It also contains methods to retrieve the color of a group (which is critical for the watchers in Stage 1!).
+* **ColorBindings** is not a script but an instantiation of an asset created via the [CreateAssetMneu](https://docs.unity3d.com/ScriptReference/CreateAssetMenuAttribute.html) attribute of `ColorBind`.
+You will not have to deal with the details of this attribute in the project.
+However, it is a handy trick to have in your bag.
+* **ColorWatcher.cs** is a partial implementation of the Watcher variant of the Observer pattern that you will complete it in this exercise.
+* **GenerateMinis.cs** is the script that generates randomly-parameterized Pikminis.
+In the stock exercise project, it is a component of the `Spawn` game object.
+* **MiniController.cs** contains information about and controls individual Pikminis.
+Each generated Pikimini contains a `MiniController` component.
+You will be heavily modifying this file throughout the exercise.
+* **PublisherManager.cs** contains an instance of the PubSub pattern for each of the three groups of Pikminis.
+You will be writing most of this script.
+* **IPublisher.cs** is the interface declaration for publishers in this exercise and mandages `Register`, `Unregister`, and `Notify` methods.
+* **IWatcher.cs** is the interface declaration for watchers and mandates the `Watch` method.

 ## Stage 1: Watcher Pattern
 In this stage, you will be creating a script that will watch the ColorBind script.